 The McMichael Canadian Art Collection

-The McMichael Canadian Art Collection celebrates the artwork of a wide range of Canadian artists who have created phenomenal art.
-Its collection includes work by The Group of Seven and Tom Thomson, as well as Indigenous, Métis, Inuit and contemporary artists who have contributed to the development of Canadian art.
+The McMichael Canadian Art Collection celebrates the artwork of a wide range of Canadian artists, including work by The Group of Seven and Tom Thomson, as well as Indigenous, Métis, Inuit and contemporary artists who have contributed to the development of Canadian art.

 For up-to-date information and details on the McMichael Art Collection, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.